 Court Pleading document with extra page

-Here we have a court pleading document.
-The image below shows the first page of the document with the line numbers displayed on the left (greyed out).
+Let’s look at an example in Microsoft Word.
+Here, we have a court pleading document.
+The image below shows the document’s first page with the line numbers displayed on the left (greyed out).

 First page of Word document with line numbers on left in grey